fuze-ac/api-specs/PUBLIC_API_SPEC.md

    - When a public consumer retrieves it through the catalog and artifact endpoint
    - Then the artifact is returned consistently according to version and publication status

-### 26.7 Abuse-control / sensitive-flow cases
+### 29.7 Abuse-control / sensitive-flow cases

 15. **Sensitive business flow is rate-limited or abuse-controlled**
    - Given repeated automated calls attempt to abuse a public signup or billable product submission flow
    - When thresholds or abuse signals trigger
    - Then the API blocks or throttles the flow without executing the business action

+### 29.8 Diagram consistency cases

+16. **Architecture Mermaid matches prose**
+   - Given the architecture diagram
+   - When reviewed against the architecture and ownership sections
+   - Then every major node and relationship used in the diagram is supported by the prose

+17. **Data Design Mermaid matches schema**
+   - Given the ER diagram
+   - When reviewed against the schema section
+   - Then every entity and relationship in the diagram exists in the schema prose
+   - And no additional unsupported entities appear

+18. **Sequence diagram matches flow view**
+   - Given the sequence diagram
+   - When reviewed against the flow section
+   - Then public read, scoped read, public write, async, partner callback, and abuse-control concepts remain consistent

 ---

-## 27. Open Questions or Explicit Deferred Decisions
+## 30. Open Questions or Explicit Deferred Decisions

 1. Exact token/session format for user-authenticated public APIs is deferred to auth-specific specs.
 2. Exact client-credential model and partner onboarding lifecycle are deferred to identity/access and integration-specific specs.